Download CV: PDF

 Lynne Talley is a Distinguished Professor of Physical Oceanography in the Climate, Atmospheric Sciences, and Physical Oceanography division at Scripps Institution of Oceanography, University of California, San Diego.

 Talley’s research focuses on the general circulation of the ocean and the role of various oceanic and atmospheric conditions that affect ocean currents and property distributions, and the role of the ocean in climate.
 Her work involves analysis of data from most of the world’s oceans, depicting the movement of heat, salinity, and water masses, and the formation of water masses, particularly in subpolar regions.
-Her particular emphasis over the last decade has been Southern Ocean processes.
+Her particular emphases over the last decade have been Southern Ocean processes and installation of a global biogeochemical profiling float array as part of an NSF-funded team.

 Prior to joining Scripps, Talley was a postdoctoral researcher at Oregon State University in Corvallis.
 While at Scripps, she has done research that combines analysis of ocean observations with advanced theoretical work to describe and map large-scale circulation, and understand the ocean’s role in climate.
 Talley has spent many months on research ships collecting oceanographic data and is continuously active in international steering groups and oversight committees for collection and use of oceanographic data.
 She is the lead author of a graduate level textbook on descriptive physical oceanography.